romario5/ui-builder/README.md

 Also this lib can a lot:
 - Gathering forms (and not only forms)
 - Animating functions
+- Extensions support
+- UI extending functionality
-- Data providers (basic generator, ajax data fetcher)
+- Data providers (basic generator, ajax, WebSocket)
 - Loading data to the elements or whole instance structures from given data or data providers.
-- Common UI solutions such as tabs, spinner, dropdowns.
+- Common UI solutions such as tabs, spinner, dropdowns, dragging.
+- Themes (with CSS regeneration on the fly)
 - Validation (will be implemented later)

 More documentation will be ready soon.
 Enjoy :)